salrashid123/grpc_health_proxy/README.md

   `client--->http-->grpc_heatlh_proxy-->gRPC HealthCheck-->gRPC Server`

-This utlity uses similar flags, cancellation and timing snippets for the grpc call from [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe).
+This utility uses similar flags, cancellation and timing snippets for the grpc call from [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe).
 Use that tool as a specific [Liveness and Readiness Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) for Kubernetes.
 This utility can be used in the same cli mode but also as a generic HTTP interface (eg, as httpHealthCheck probe).
-For more information on the CLI mode without http listner, see the section at the end.
+For more information on the CLI mode without http listener, see the section at the end.

 > This is not an official Google project and is unsupported by Google